SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 #### Create Sample file

-Create a sample router Config.
+Create a sample message broker Config.
 This file used by the setup script (below) to create commands for this config.
-This step can also be repeated for other routers/vpns using the command mk_nagiossolacecfg script.
+This step can also be repeated for other brokers/vpns using the command mk_nagiossolacecfg script.

 ```
 # cat cfg/solace-vmr2.cfg